“If there is a problem you can’t solve, then there is an easier problem you can solve: find it.” [George Pólya]

 - The largest positive representable decimal number in Excel is 9.99999999999999E+307.

-We can extend these limits significantly by representing decimal and binary numbers as strings.
-Excel’s limit here is 32767 characters per cell.
-While this still doesn’t allow for a general solution, it should suffice for all practically occurring numbers.
+We can extend these limits considerably by representing both decimal and binary numbers as strings.
+Excel supports up to 32,767 characters per cell.
+Although this still doesn’t allow for a truly general solution, it is sufficient for most practical use cases.

 2. Principle - Devise a Plan